 We hear a lot about cannabis edibles dosages.
 States are imposing arbitrary dosage caps (usually 10 mgs. per serving).
-The media is filled will fear-mongering tales over people eating too much marijuana and going to the emergency room (not necessary, please read this article on what to do if you or someone you know ingests too much marijuana, before you involve an expensive and unnecessary emergency room visit).
-A majority of the emails I get are from readers who are underdosed and not feeling anything from their edibles.
+The media is filled will fear-mongering tales over people eating too much marijuana and going to the emergency room -- not necessary, please read this article on what to do if you or someone you know ingests too much marijuana, before you involve an expensive and unnecessary emergency room visit.

 How Much Marijuana: Testing Your Tolerance

 In my comprehensive online cannabis cooking course, in my free online dosing class and included with my dosing calculators, as well as in The Easy Cannabis Cookbook, I teach you how to calculate a per milligram dose of THC for your homemade edibles, as well as how to adjust your recipes in order to get the dosage you need.

 But those numbers do not mean a thing if you do not actually know what your personal tolerance range is.
 So how do you go about finding out?
 By testing your own tolerance.
 Here’s how.